[Documentation] Fix circular dependencies around installing the shell server

 Solution: Reorder the install guide so that immediately after installing the API server, you install Workbench, the shell server, and standard objects, in that order.
 You won't be able to do much interesting with Workbench immediately after you install it, but at least it helps you test the SSO and API servers quicker, and you can use the API token it generates to install the shell server.

-#1 Updated by Radhika Chippada over 4 years ago
+#1 Updated by Radhika Chippada almost 5 years ago

 I recommend option 1, installing workbench before shell server.

 First of, this would be quicker and would require less work.

 Secondly, and most importantly, I think we should continue to improve our workbench to make it easier and easier for users to use our system.
 Our recent offerings such as webshell integration, git repo integration etc are some of the good examples.
 Unless we are trying to discourage using workbench, I do not see the need to go with option 2.